altexdim/sourcemod-plugin-gungame/README.txt

       For example player1 is on 8 place with 255 wins, player2 is on place 9
       with 254 wins.
 Than player 2 wins 2 times, and even so he has 255 wins on top10 list.
 But in winners he has 256 wins.
+    * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" sounds.